JonathanFerreirar/browser-radio/README.md

     - `commithash: 81de25965dcd0eeb8ff3adf1943b577d201a426d`

   - **Improving Search radio function**
     - Adjust eslint rule to permite use '_' as unused variable
     - Adjust params on getRadioByName action
     - Fix layout shift on leftSide
     - Fix layout shift on radiosList
     - Create useRadioSearch hook to handle search on search component
     - Create new state to handle result of the search values
     - `commithash: 946c4f713cec1ae4080f2b4f505a0a255d38d3f0`

   - **Improving useRadioSearch hook**
     - Adjust useRadioSearch by creating a new hook to split the responsibility and make the code more reusable
     - `commithash: 1ab518358a873041b88079bddc4cdb091de9bb08`

----
+  - **Add pagination**
+    - Add pagination to the `radiosList` component, improving the code by adding a custom hook to handle the logic of the radiosList component.
+Create a function to handle pagination in the context called `addRadioByOffset`, adjust the radio action to accept pagination, and add a new library called `react-infinite-scroll-component`.

+    - `commithash: [commit_hash]`